 HEET is one of the only organizations in the Boston area that provides free, practical education to local communities, teaching people how to reap the benefits of energy and water efficiency measures.

-To fight climate change, all of us must work together.
-We accomplish this by organizing Energy-Upgrade Work-Parties, where volunteers under the guidance of skilled team leaders perform the tasks necessary to make a building more energy efficient.
-A survey has show that over 70% of our volunteers take four or more of the hands-on skills we teach back to their homes to reduce energy use there.
-The work also lowers the energy bills for the host organization, allowing it to spend more on helping its community.
+To fight climate change, we must all work together.
+HEET organizes Energy-Upgrade Work-Parties where volunteers under the guidance of skilled team leaders perform the necessary tasks to make a building more energy efficient.
+A survey has shown that over 70% of our volunteers use four or more of the hands-on skills we teach to reduce energy in their own homes.
+The work also lowers energy bills for the host organization, allowing it to spend more on helping its community.

 Our ScopeWe work in the Metro Boston Area, primarily Cambridge and Boston.
-Some of the towns we have worked in include Arlington, Dorchester, Hyde Park, Maynard, Roxbury, Somerville, Waltham, Watertown and Worcester.
+Some of the towns we have worked in include Arlington, Dorchester, Hyde Park, Maynard, Roxbury, Somerville, Waltham, Watertown, and Worcester.

 We have provided our services to methadone clinics, homeless shelters, food pantries, community centers, and many historic churches.

 We empower urban communities to utilize the Mass Save services and rebates available to them.
-These underserved communities pay for these services through a surcharge on their energy bills but tend to use them less than suburban wealthy neighborhoods.
+These underserved communities pay for these services through a surcharge on their energy bills but tend to use them less than wealthy suburban neighborhoods.